Texas judge declares pregnant woman dead, orders life support removed

 The lawyers also provided medical records they said show that the fetus suffered from oxygen deprivation and appears to have deformed lower extremities.

+“There’s nothing happy about today.
+It’s a sad situation all the way around,” attorney King said.

+“We are relieved that Erick Munoz can move forward with the process of burying his wife,” King said.

-Reporting by Jana J. Pruet, writing by Jon Herskovitz, editing by Cynthia Johnston and David Gregorio
+Reporting by Jana J. Pruet, writing by Jon Herskovitz, editing by Cynthia Johnston, David Gregorio and Bernard Orr